ibm-cloud-docs/cloud-logs/agent/agent-faqs.md

 The `Workers` configuration setting for the output plug-in depends on the log volume being processed.
 See the [Agent Workers Configuration Considerations](/docs/cloud-logs?topic=cloud-logs-agent-plugin-parameters#agent-workers-configuration-considerations) which describes the logs that you can look for to help determine the appropriate setting for your environment.

 For example, the {{site.data.keyword.agent}} is deployed as a Daemonset in a Kubernetes or OpenShift cluster.
 1 {{site.data.keyword.agent}} pod is deployed in each worker (node) in the cluster.
 The Helm charts for Openshift and Kubernetes deployments are configured with 4 workers by default.
 Each {{site.data.keyword.agent}} pod is configured by default to use 4 fluent-bit workers (or threads) to handle the processing of logs in each pod.
-You can use the guidance in https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-agent-plugin-parameters#agent-workers-configuration-considerations to configure the number of workers based on your log volumes.
+You can use the guidance in [Fluentbit Agent Workers configuration considerations](/docs/cloud-logs?topic=cloud-logs-agent-plugin-parameters#agent-workers-configuration-considerations) to configure the number of workers based on your log volumes.